Open OnDemand Overview

 Code Server (VS Code)¶

-- Select Code Server from the
+Code Server

-- Once the Code Server is ready, click
+- Once Code Server is ready, click

 Connect to VS Code